pauljaffe/task-dyva/README.md

 poetry run python3 make_paper.py
 ```

+### Notes
-Note: To rerun only a subset of the analyses, comment out the relevant code in make_paper.py.
+1) To rerun only a subset of the analyses, comment out the relevant code in make_paper.py.
 See the notes at the top of make_paper.py for additional options and info.

+2) To play around with the trained models analyzed in the paper, download the models linked above.
+The figure analysis files in /manuscript provide examples of how to do various analyses.

 Quick start guide to model training